Best Pleated & Scalloped Lampshades 2026: The Mushroom Shade Trend, Shopped

 Three ways to wear the trend

 The lowest-commitment entry is a single replacement shade on a lamp you already love — the Aspen Creative mushroom pleat does exactly this for under $40.
-The mid-level move is the matching pair: two scalloped bells on bedside lamps make a bedroom look intentionally designed for about $34 total.
+The mid-level move is the matching pair: two scalloped bells on bedside lamps make a bedroom look intentionally designed for about $34 total — they pair especially well with the gathered textures in our ruffle duvet covers guide, and pleats-above, ruffles-below is the fastest route to a cottagecore bedroom that looks styled rather than shopped.
 And the full send is overhead: six pleated clip-ons transform a dated dining chandelier for less than a takeout dinner, no electrician involved.

 One honest note on quality at this price point: sub-$60 shades are mostly hardback paper-and-fabric constructions, not the silk-lined couture shades that run $200+.
 Lit up in the evening — which is when lampshades earn their keep — the difference all but disappears.